littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 5. Changes

+v1.7 (05-??-20) - More Origins, New "Garlic Pudding" Govts and Civic -Added three new origins: Uplift, Sublight Empire, and Sublight Commonwealth.
+-Uplift lets you play as the subject of an uplift/enlightenment action, starting as a special vassal of an advanced start empire that raised you to the stars.
+You have the option to select special species traits or an empire bonus.
+-Sublight Empire starts you with three special tributary vassals of your starting species bound to you by your monopoly on the secret of hyperdrive.
+(Note: This is mostly represented by an opinion modifier, the vassals can absolutely use hyperlanes.)
+-Sublight Commonwealth is similar to the above but less... imperialistic.
+The vassals aren't tributaries but do provide prestige and they have fewer limitations.
+-GFX: Changed the preview image for Grand Alliance.
+-Added some origin icons.
+-Added three government types and a new civic based on the ideas of Steam user Garlic Pudding, posted here: https://steamcommunity.com/workshop/filedetails/discussion/901988941/1318835718938058107/
+-New megacorp civic Gig Economics: -25% pop resettlement cost, +5% specialist and ruler happiness.
+-New megacorp civic Colonial Chartering: +15% research and mining station output, special vassal interactions (ht to Garlic Pudding for inspiration)
+-New government type Citizen Crusade: Combination of Citizen Service and Exalted Priesthood -Two government types renamed (Social Imperialism -> Imperial Socialism, Socialism In One State -> Exemplary Socialism)
+-Fix: Added election weights to some governments missing them.
+-Fix: Minor change to Warrior Caste jobs-per-pop to bring more in line with intent.
+-Balance: Removed "trollish" lack of empire cluster restriction on Galactic Backdoor (due to how this might affect players using other origins if this origin spawns randomly for an AI empire...)

 v1.6.4 (04-16-20) - Small fixes and improvements
 -Added icons for Educational Consortium, Scientific Management, and all new origins.
 -Fix: Natural Esper costs no trait points (this prevented players using the Shroud-Touched origin from selecting as many species traits as should be possible).